 When breast cancer is caught early, five-year survival rates are 99%, according to the American Cancer Society.
 But breast cancer is not just one specific disease; there are many different types.
 The treatment that’s best for one woman may not be best for another.

 Thankfully, women with breast cancer have many more treatment options than ever before.
-Surgery, chemotherapy, radiation, and hormone therapies still play a role in breast cancer treatment, depending on a person’s cancer type and progression.
-Newer to the arena are targeted therapies, immunotherapies and ongoing clinical trials.
+Surgery, chemotherapy, radiation, and hormone therapies still play a role in breast cancer treatment, depending on a person’s breast cancer type, staging, and hormone status.
+Newer to the arena are targeted therapies, immunotherapies, and ongoing clinical trials.

-Treatment options for breast cancer may include one or a combination of the following:
+Treatment options may include one or a combination of the following:

-Surgery is the most common treatment for breast cancer.
-Your doctor can explain each type, discuss and compare the benefits and risks, and describe how each will change the way you look:
+Surgery is the most common breast cancer treatment.
+Your breast cancer doctor can explain each type, discuss and compare the benefits and risks, and describe how each will change the way you look:

 “Radiation treatment is much more elaborate than it was 20 years ago,” says Willamette Valley Cancer Institute radiation oncologist Dr. Emily Dunn.